Skip to content

 • Remarks: true/false (are remarks available for this ride?)

-Now, you can query the remarks for a specific ride with the endpoint [GET] /followme/folder/{folder}/file/{file}/ride/{ride}/remarks.
+To query the remarks for a specific ride, use the endpoint [GET] /followme/folder/{folder}/file/{file}/ride/{ride}/remarks.

 It expects the following parameters: